oguntayomicheal/Crypto-Hub/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Space Travelers Hub <a name="about-project"></a>
+# 📖 Crypto Hub <a name="about-project"></a>

-> A web application for a company that provides commercial and scientific space travel services.
-The application will allow users to book rockets and join selected space missions.
+> A web application for users to check out crypto coins and see current details about each coins.
+Crypto data is been fetched from an API which helps update the details to the current one.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>